zecollokaris/Flask-CLI/README.md

 - **zecollo-template.html** -This is a template example created using the CLI you will find it inside the templates folder.

-- **zecolloblueprint** -This is a blueprint example created using the CLI similar to the others.
+- **zecollo-blueprint** -This is a blueprint example created using the CLI similar to the others.

 **Once your done you can delete the app zecollo. - It only serves as an example**